Elements

 • What and what is an element for?

 Element is generally some element of feed carrying data.
 We refer to this data as its value.
-We work with elements in the MERGADO Editor on almost every page and in every activity we do, e.g. when working with queries or rules.
+We work with elements in the Mergado Editor on almost every page and in every activity we do, e.g. when working with queries or rules.

 • How does MERGADO Editor perceive elements?

-MERGADO Editor copies the XML structure, i.e. it takes over all elements from the input feed as elements to itself and works with them that way.
+Mergado Editor copies the XML structure, i.e. it takes over all elements from the input feed as elements to itself and works with them that way.
 As an analogy, we can imagine folders on a computer.

 • Working with elements in the Editor